Have you struggled to find an effective natural fibromyalgia treatment for pain relief?

 - Magnesium Citrate deficiency is prevalent in patients with fibromyalgia, and a magnesium supplement can help reduce pain intensity felt at tender points.
 It also helps to fight insomnia that often accompanies chronic pain diseases.

-3. Complementary Treatments and Exercises for Fibromyalgia
+Look for Natural Treatments and Exercises for Fibromyalgia

 - Tai Chi and Yoga are both excellent Chinese complementary therapies for treating fibromyalgia.
 A study published in the New England Journal of Medicine showed practicing tai chi twice a week for 60 minutes each Reduced stress, increased flexibility and range of motion, reduced morning stiffness, reduced heart rate, decreased muscle tension and improved sleep quality all result from these slow-moving exercises.
 Check out these 5 yoga poses for chronic pain related to fibromyalgia and arthritis.